hereshem/Easy-RecyclerView-Library/README.md

-# Awesome RecyclerView with Easy Intractable Simple or MultiView support and Loadmore Library
+# Awesome RecyclerView Library for Super Easy Implementation of Simple and MultiView Layout

-*An awesome library for the Android to make simpler with RecyclerView for simple and multi layout view adapter, LoadMore Features, ServerRequests, and many more.*
+*An awesome library for the Android to make Simple RecyclerView and Multi Layout Recyclerview*

-You can add this library for making RecyclerView more Simpler using the following line in app level ```build.gradle``` file in Android Studio.
+Add the following line in dependencies part of  ```build.gradle``` in app directory.

 ```
 implementation 'com.hereshem.lib:awesomelib:2.1.0'

 ```
 ![](Screenshot_1.png)